News

 In the days prior to Hurricane Helene coming ashore Thursday night, Facebook was flooded with photos of South Georgia peanut farmers working through the night, multiple nights to pick(up) peanuts they had dug out of the ground.

 Scotty Raines in Turner County was one of these farmers.
-He harvested peanuts all week before Thursday night but had to leave 100 acres of dug peanuts exposed on the ground that he couldn’t get harvested before Helene came in on Thursday.
+He harvested 200 acres of peanuts all week before Thursday night but had to leave 100 acres of dug peanuts exposed on the ground that he couldn’t get harvested before Helene came in on Thursday.
 He still has 350 acres of peanuts in the ground left to be dug and picked.

 Danny O’Steen wasn’t able to harvest any of his peanuts before the storm because his crop was planted later due to excess rainfall during the planting season.
 He’s hopeful the peanuts will be ok but won’t know for certain until they’re harvested.